 Even the advanced German speakers out there sometimes get nervous when they have to show off their speaking skills.

-Thankfully, it isn’t all quite as bad as you may think.
-There are lots of ways that you beginners can make the speaking side of the language a lot easier.
+Thankfully, there are lots of ways that beginners can make the speaking side of the language a lot easier.
 And one of them is by reading this blog post!

 Why Do We Find Speaking German So Hard?

 Speaking a language shouldn’t be this difficult, should it?
 After all, speaking is natural and something that we all pick up from birth.
 Sure, learning a native language is easy peasy; it’s when you move onto learning a second language once you’re older that things start to get tricky.

 We struggle with foreign vocabulary and grammar, and our mind can get a bit muddled, making it hard to talk fluently.
 Without a lot of German vocabulary and grammar under your belt, you won’t be able to speak very fluently, and this puts a lot of learners off the whole idea.
 They’re scared and lack confidence!
 But once you start to improve your language skills as a whole, you’ll find that speaking gets easier and even becomes second nature.

 Not many people realize this, but you need to be a good listener if you ever want to become a good speaker.
 Really, it makes sense when you think about it.
 By listening, you can pick up on how native speakers pronounce certain words and enunciate sounds.
 It will also give you a better idea of how native speakers use the words in their language, making it easier for you to pick up idioms.